1 Thessalonians

 - 1Paul gives thanks for the Thessalonians' reception of the gospel with power and joy, noting that their faith has become known throughout Macedonia and Achaia as they turned from idols to serve the living God and await the return of his Son from heaven.

-- 2Paul recalls the boldness and integrity of his ministry at Thessalonica, describes his parental affection for the church, gives thanks that they received his message as the word of God, and expresses his deep longing to return to them despite being hindered by Satan.
+- 2Paul recalls the boldness and integrity of his ministry at Thessalonica, describes his parental affection for the church, gives thanks that they received his message as the word of God, and expresses his longing to return to them despite being hindered by Satan.

 - 3Paul recounts sending Timothy from Athens to strengthen the Thessalonians amid persecution, rejoices at Timothy's report of their steadfast faith and love, and prays that God would enable him to visit them again and establish their hearts in holiness at the coming of Christ.